icambron/isaaccambron.com/source/blog/2014-12-13-transducer-composition.markdown

 ((comp #(map doubler %) #(map inc %)) [1 2 3]) ;=> (4 6 8)
 ```

-It turns out I'd missed that docs mention that explicitly:
+It turns out I'd missed that the docs mention that explicitly:

 > The composed xf transducer will be invoked left-to-right...